 - begin crafting your future career around your values, strengths and interests as well as your skills and knowledge.

 The course is structured around the, Solving your Future employability skills and capabilities set which we developed by blending the Bachelor of Arts Graduate Profile with local, national and international research identifying the top skills and capabilities sought after in national and global job markets.

 A key component of the course is a collaborative team-based project researching, designing and presenting an innovative solution to a real-word problem faced by a local organisation.
-You will also write a script and make a short confidence-building, ‘elevator pitch’ video to practice communicating your top skills and strengths.
+You will also write a short script for a 60 second confidence-building, ‘elevator pitch’ video to practice communicating your top skills and strengths.

 Because we understand how short of time students are these days you’ll even get class time in the workshop and tutorial slots to work on your assessments.

 Each week you will have 2 hours of lecture/workshop time, 1 hour of tutorial time and 20-30 minutes of self reflective writing time as outlined below.